 The Zulip project uses a system of labels in our issue tracker to make it easy to find a project if you don't have your own project idea in mind or want to get some experience with working on Zulip before embarking on a larger project you have in mind:

 - Integrations.
 Integrate Zulip with another piece of software and contribute it back to the community!
 Writing an integration can be a great first contribution.
 There's detailed documentation on how to write integrations in the Zulip integration writing guide.

-- Bite Size: Smaller projects that might be a great first contribution.
+- Good first issue: Smaller projects that might be a great first contribution.

 - Documentation: The Zulip project loves contributions of new documentation.

 - Help Wanted: A broader list of projects that nobody is currently working on.